Construction Accounting 101: Principles and Best Practices

 Since construction projects happen on different sites each time, construction accounting includes mobility costs in the bid.
 This is a way of preventing productivity loss due to the movement of resources and personnel.

 Some construction companies choose to lease local equipment and resources.
-That’s because it helps to avoid the overhead costs of owning, maintaining and moving their own fleet.
+That’s because it helps to avoid the overhead costs of owning, maintaining, and moving their own fleet.

 Decentralized production also means construction accounting reflects the fluctuating costs of labor and materials in a locational context.
-These costs can vary significantly depending on the region, country or city where the project is taking place.
+These costs can vary significantly depending on the region, country, or city where the project is taking place.

 In traditional accounting, there is less focus on the variability of costs, as the costs of main materials and labor are often more predictable and stable.